AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/email-verification.md

 ---
 # Email Verification {#email-verification}

-Adobe Marketo Engage subscriptions require all non-API only users, including Marketo Engage Admins, to verify their email address.
-Single Sign-on (SSO) users, not assigned an Admin role, will automatically have their email verified when their subscription is enabled with the Email Verification feature.
+Adobe Marketo Engage subscriptions require all non-API only users, including Marketo Engage Administrators, to verify their email address.
+Single Sign-on (SSO) users who are not assigned an Admin role, or who are assigned a role with the 'Bypass SSO' permission, will automatically have their email verified when their subscription is enabled with the Email Verification feature.

 **User Invite**